-Pages should be numbered (in case they become accidentally separated before the report has been bound).
+Pages should be numbered and numbering should start from one on the first page after the title page.
 Chapters should also be numbered and sections and sub-sections should use hierarchal numbering as used in this document.

 It must be possible for the whole work to be bound in a single volume, so please use standard A4 paper throughout.